-A Hong Kong staple, 7-11 is everywhere and it does hire for the summer.
+A Hong Kong staple, 7-Eleven is everywhere and it does hire for the summer.
 Unfortunately, it won’t hire anyone under the age of 18.
-But if you have an 18-year-old (or kid home from university!) looking for a way to earn some extra cash, 7-11 is on the hunt for shop assistants, who take care of all the everyday tasks that keep 7-11 running smoothly.
+But if you have an 18-year-old (or a teen home from university) looking for a way to earn some extra cash, 7-Eleven is on the hunt for shop assistants who take care of all the everyday tasks that keep the store running smoothly.
 Like Starbucks, a command of Cantonese is a must.
-If interested in 7-11, there’s no need to schedule an interview (although you can apply online if you want), managers will do walk-in interviews at its recruitment centre in Lai Chi Kok Monday through Friday from 9am until 5pm (except on public holidays).
+If interested in 7-Eleven, there’s no need to schedule an interview (although you can apply online if you want), managers will do walk-in interviews at its recruitment centre in Lai Chi Kok (Monday through Friday from 9am until 5pm, except on public holidays).
 All your teen needs to do is show up at the address below with proof of education and employment history for the walk-in interview.
-Check out its website for more details.